 Don’t call it a budget.
 Call it a smart way to plan your spending.
 And making a plan isn’t hard at all.
 In fact, once you get into it, it can be kind of fun.

 Some of us at Money Talks News use YNAB (short for “You Need A Budget”), a partner company whose program helps you automatically track and manage your spending and build savings.

 What to do: Comparison shop for your insurance

 In fact, they do the bulk of the work for you by gathering rate quotes for various types of insurance, including auto and home.
 Then, about all that’s left is for you to pick the policy you like best.

-Of course, if you prefer to gather quotes the old-fashioned way, you’re welcome to spend an afternoon on the phone with insurance salespeople.
+Of course, if you prefer to gather quotes the old-fashioned way, spend an afternoon on the phone talking with insurance salespeople.